|We are ready for our day!|

 Welcome to the 10×10 Construction Company!

-We have to start off by saying that much of our inspiration for this room flip (transformation) and all of our room flips come from Kim Bearden (co-founder of The Ron Clark Academy) and Hope and Wade King (educators from the Ron Clark Academy).
+We have to start off by saying that much of our inspiration for this room flip (transformation) and all of our room transformations come from Kim Bearden (co-founder of The Ron Clark Academy) and Hope and Wade King (rock-star educators and co-founders of Get Your Teach On).
 They have truly inspired us to find ways to make our teaching full of rich and rigorous content and incredibly engaging.
 Our kiddos are always so engrossed in their learning during flip days like this.

 |Awesome parent volunteers “site supervisors” (and a tiny inspector!)|